 Step 4: Release and Repeat

 Use control to release and repeat 10 to 15 times.

-The basic plank, which has you hold the top of a push-up position for 20 to 60 seconds at a time, trains your transverse abominis.
+The basic plank, which has you hold the top of a pushup position for 20 to 60 seconds at a time, trains your transverse abdominis.
 This stabilizing muscle helps your posture and keeps your internal organs tucked in tightly, so you don't slouch and accentuate the loose skin at your lower abdomen.
 This version gives your transverse abdominis an extra kick.

 Bend your hips and start to walk your feet in toward your face as you lift your butt up to the ceiling.
 You're creating a triangular shape with your body.
 Draw your abs in and walk in as far as you can.

-Slowly walk the feet back out, still bracing your abs and controlling the movement.
+Slowly walk your feet back out, still bracing your abs and controlling the movement.
 Pause and repeat up to 10 times total.